-1.3.2 Adding Channels
+1.3.2 Registering Objects and Channels

 Channels are what allow you to select different recipients.
-The site contacts channel is available by default, but if you want any other channels, you have to create them yourself using the channel registry at django\vox.registry.channels.
+The site contacts channel is available by default, but if you want any other channels, you have to create them yourself using the object registry at django\vox.registry.objects.
+In order to use this, you need to first register your object using objects.add(cls, regex=None), and then you can access the channel registry as objects[cls].channels.
 You can add new channels using either the add or add\self method takes four arguments: